2025 News

 Beyond entertainment, Abby Invents offers lessons in perseverance and innovation.
 One of Abby’s key challenges mirrors Simon’s own journey: navigating self-doubt and overcoming failures.
 By weaving these real-life struggles into Abby’s narrative, Dr. Simon hopes young readers will embrace failure as a natural and vital step toward success.
 Parents and educators have already reported the book’s impact—children turning garages into makeshift labs or brainstorming inventive solutions inspired by Abby’s journey.

 Through this groundbreaking series, Dr. Simon isn’t just telling stories—she’s planting seeds of confidence and imagination in the next generation.
 Her ultimate vision?
-A world where inventors represent the true diversity of our society, and every child feels empowered to see themselves as a problem solver and creator.
+A world where every child feels inspired to see themselves as a problem solver and creator, capable of turning ideas into real innovations.

 Championing Change in Healthcare Innovation